Ibtihaj-Abdullah/Manual-WebApp-Azure/README.md

 # Manual-WebApp-Azure
 This is a guide on how to deploy a basic php app on Azure using App Service

-1. Setup Azure Resources
+1. Setup Azure Resources <br>
     • Setup Resource-Group named “task1”.
-Location: “East-US”
+Location: “East-US” <br>
     • Than setup an app service.
 Category Web App + Database as this category creates a linked database via private link to the app service and a vnet as well.
-Create a MYSQL Flxeible server which is highly managed by Azure.
+Create a MYSQL Flxeible server which is highly managed by Azure. <br>
     • Azure Web App + Database service;
       • Resource-Group: “task1”
       • Name: “app1-task1”